Important information from the Home Front Command – Pikud HaOref. Safety Guidelines for Rocket Fire.

 Equip your secure area with these emergency items

-- Television, radio, telephone, computer with Internet access if possible so that you can get continuous updates on the situation outside and other possible instructions.
-Have battery back-up wherever possible – there may be power outages.
+- A digital device with internet access so that you can get continuous updates on the situation outside and other possible instructions.
+Have chargers, power banks or battery back-up wherever possible as there may be electrical outages.

 - 2 liters of sealed bottled water per person, per day

 - Good quality garbage bags that seal very well.
 Keep your garbage output to a minimum.
 You don’t want your room to be full of garbage or have to deal with unnecessary smells if you are forced to remain in a shelter for a number of hours.

 - A non-aerosol air-freshener could be very useful.

 - Non perishable food; tuna, corn, long-life milk, biscuits, energy bars, nuts, baby formula and baby food if necessary.
 Don’t forget the can-opener!

 - Emergency lighting and/or flashlight with spare batteries.

 - First aid; bandages, sterile gauze, plasters, tape, cotton wool, burn ointment, antiseptic, eye drops, tweezers, baby wipes (useful for lots of different clean-ups), paracetamol or similar

 - Supplies of your regular medication and other emergency medications or equipment your may need; inhalers, walking stick etc.